 PCAs cannot take any type of enforcement action against you to collect your debt.
 However, the IRS does have the legal authority to file a Notice of Federal Tax Lien or issue a levy to collect an overdue account.

 If you do not wish to work with your assigned PCA to settle your overdue tax account, you must submit this request in writing to the PCA.
 (See No Contact Letter.)

 If you do speak with the PCA, they can ask if you can full-pay your tax debt within 120 days.
-If you can’t, the statute allows the PCA to offer you a plan known as an installment agreement under which you may pay your tax debt in full over five years or less.
-If the PCA obtains IRS approval, it may set up an installment agreement for six or seven years.
+If you can’t, the statute allows the PCA to offer you a plan known as an installment agreement under which you may pay your tax debt in full over seven years or less.
 A PCA may not take collection action (such as filing a lien, levying your bank account, or garnishing your wages), nor may it issue a summons or report your IRS tax debt to the credit rating agencies.

 You can call the IRS and explain that you do not want to pay in installments or can’t afford to do so.
 If you orally advise the PCA you plan to contact the IRS about collection alternatives, the PCA will place a 60-day hold on your account.

 If you have not reached an agreement with the IRS within those 60 days, the PCA may resume collection activity on your account.
 Because many actions take longer than 60 days, you may wish to write to the private collection agency to request that it stop contacting you and you no longer wish to work with them.
 (See No Contact Letter.)